ndaneil/crowdedness-monitor/README.md

 ## Hardware assembly

 Before starting to assemble the hardware, the first step should be activating the SIM card for the AVR-IoT Cellular Mini and testing that it successfully connects to Microchip Sandbox.
-For that, follow the this Hackster guide: https://www.hackster.io/keenan-johnson/avr-iot-cellular-mini-107a63
+For that, follow this Hackster guide: https://www.hackster.io/keenan-johnson/avr-iot-cellular-mini-107a63
 If everything works, solder the headers onto the board and get start assembling the sensor.

 The schematic for wiring the components is shown below: